MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ### -SearchDumpster
 This parameter is available only in Exchange Server 2010.

-The SearchDumpster parameter specifies whether the dumpster is searched.
+The SearchDumpster switch specifies whether the dumpster is searched.
+You don't need to specify a value with this switch.

 The dumpster is a storage area in the mailbox where deleted items are temporarily stored after being deleted or removed from the Deleted Items folder, or after being hard-deleted and before being purged from the mailbox based on Deleted Item Retention settings.

-By default, items in the dumpster are searched.
-Set the value to $false to disable searching the dumpster.

 ```yaml
 Type: SwitchParameter